 At almost every successful club there’s ‘that’ player.
 He’s the one often closest to the hearts of the fans.
 Not the best in any particular position necessarily, but the guy who, whenever asked to fill a role will do it with boundless enthusiasm.
 He’ll come up with the big goals when the more celebrated stars fail to click and love every minute of his time with the club.

 In August 2006, Liverpool acquired the services of such a player when manager Rafa Benítez signed Dirk Kuyt from Feyenoord.
-If the Dutchman had been successful in Holland – missing only five games across seven seasons and netting 150 goals in a shade more than 300 appearances and topping the goalscoring charts in the 2004-05 season with 36 goals from just 44 games – his contribution to Liverpool’s success could be argued to be even greater.
+If the Dutchman had been successful in Holland – missing only five games across seven seasons and netting 150 goals in a shade more than 300 appearances and topping the goalscoring charts in the 2004-05 season with 36 goals – his contribution to Liverpool’s success could be argued to be even greater.

 Arriving at the club as a striker, but later migrating into a wide midfield position, and then later in his career as a roving wing-back, Kuyt would demonstrate to Liverpool fans that here was a player who would deliver consistent performances even though he wasn’t necessarily the most talented player in the squad.
-He would also display similar talent for the Dutch national team.
+He would also happily play a similar role for the Dutch national team.
 When earning his 100th international cap for the Oranje, Kuyt began the game as a left wing-back but migrated as the game progressed and his coach required through switching flanks to right-back, stepping forward as a striker and then back to right-back again.
 The greatest Dutch player of all time, Johann Cruyff would later remark that the Dutch were “blessed” to have such a player at their disposal.
 It’s a feeling that Liverpool fans on The Kop may well echo.

 Scoring a hat-trick against fierce rivals Manchester United is always guaranteed to earn a place in the hearts of the Anfield faithful and it’s a feat that Kuyt achieved in particularly distinctive terms.
 Such was the peculiarity of the goals that if you added the cumulative distance of each strike, it’s questionable if it would total much more than five yards.
 Such fine points mattered little to Kuyt though – or Liverpool fans to be honest.

-Having a knack of getting key goals in the big games also marks out the importance of players to a club, and aside from that short-range hat-trick against United, Kuyt would perform other similar feats across his half-dozen seasons on Merseyside.
+Having a knack of getting key goals in the big games also marks out the importance of players to a club, and aside from that short-range hat-trick against United, Kuyt would perform other similar feats across his six seasons on Merseyside.
 Four strikes against Arsenal and Manchester United, and three against Chelsea in his time with Liverpool shows that he was a player particularly attuned to the requirements of key games that would go towards deciding the destination of trophies.

 Among those goals, a record of five strikes in Merseyside Derby games is important for the pride of local fans, and on a wider stage, he would convert the winning penalty against José Mourinho’s Chelsea in the 2007 Champions League semi-final sending the Reds to Athens for the final against AC Milan.
 Kuyt would play every minute of the final as well.
 Although the Rossoneri would claim their revenge in that game for the loss in Istanbul, twelve months earlier, Kuyt would give Liverpool what in the end turned out to be a forlorn hope, by cutting the Italians’ lead with a late strike to offer the Reds a lifeline.